Mount Tomah Botanic Garden Blue Mountains from the lookout

 If you are looking for a quick, easy place to eat lunch, Narrow Neck lookout has a couple of tables overlooking the valley.
 It is also a stop on the HOHO bus.

-There is one picnic table at Narrow Neck lookout.
+One picnic table overlooks the valley at Narrow Neck

 There are no facilities other than the tables, but it’s a pleasant spot to eat a quick sandwich and take in the view.

 Secret Picnic Spot: If you are looking for a romantic spot, drive down Glenraphael Drive to the Narrow Neck trail to the locked gate.
-Continue along the trail past the Golden Stairs turn off; 100 m along the path, you will find a turnoff on the right.
+Continue past the Golden Stairs turnoff, and 100m further you’ll find a small track on the right.

 It’s a small track, but just a short way along, you will find a rock ledge with stunning views and enough space for a picnic blanket.
 We got this tip from a tour guide, and it’s a beauty!